microsoft/playwright/docs/troubleshooting.md

 Seeing other weird errors when launching Chrome?
 Try running your container with `docker run --cap-add=SYS_ADMIN` when developing locally.
-Since the Dockerfile adds a `pptr` user as a non-privileged user, it may not have all the necessary privileges.
+Since the Dockerfile adds a `pwuser` user as a non-privileged user, it may not have all the necessary privileges.

 [dumb-init](https://github.com/Yelp/dumb-init) is worth checking out if you're experiencing a lot of zombies Chrome processes sticking around.
 There's special